-A. I trusted CSIRO more than any other provider.
+A. I trusted the CSIRO Total Wellbeing Diet more than any other provider.
 The program is based on sound research and does not advocate starvation diet but is more about changing lifestyle and habits to take with you into the future.

 A. The menu plans allow me to get an indication of how much and what to eat.
 I might not always follow it to the letter, but the unit system works very well for me.

 Ultimately, for me I had to find a way of fitting the change in lifestyle into my current lifestyle, if that makes sense?
 I knew that if I changed too substantially, it would be easy to go back to what made me gain the weight in the first place, so it was important that I was able to take the guidance provided by the Total Wellbeing Diet and mould it into my lifestyle.
 So, I didn’t always follow the recipes exactly, or in the order that the menu plan outlined, but stayed within the units per day and it was a roaring success.

 I don’t need to take blood pressure medicines and I'm enjoying life much much more.
 Looking forward to doing things with my family that I would have avoided in the past because of my weight.